Dental prosthetics – basic information

 Due to their biocompatibility, high aesthetic qualities and the fact that they are the most durable of all dental ceramics, all-ceramic crowns based on zirconium oxide are a perfect solution for demanding patients.
 They constitute an alternative to a traditional metal alloy foundation even for filling gaps in the lateral sections of the dental arch.
 Zirconium oxide can be used in situations where high strength is required, for example in multi-unit bridges.

-Emax crowns are made of glass ceramics, reinforced with lithium disilicate.
+Ceramic crowns are made of glass ceramics, reinforced with lithium disilicate.
 The bending strength of this type of ceramic is five times higher than that of feldspathic ceramics and it equals 350 Mpa (5.6) on average.
 It is an ideal aesthetic solution for restoring individual teeth (inlay, onlay, overlay, veneer, prosthetic crown) as well as short, three-unit bridges (except molars).
-Thanks to its high strength, this ceramic allows the use of the thinnest veneers that do not require filing.
+Thanks to its high strength, this ceramic allows the use of the thinnest dental veneers that do not require filing.

 The innovative system guarantees restorations with both a stunning appearance (the most aesthetic ceramics in the world) and strong resistance.